itsDigvijaysing/What-I-Learned/Salesforce/Dev/SF Dev Notes.md

 # Salesforce Dev Notes

+## Aura vs LWC

+- Aura:
+    1. Too much Code to write
+    2. Rendertinf wasn't optimized
+    3. Modern features were not available like modules, classes, premises
+    4. ES5(2009) old JS version

+- LWC:
+    1. Shadow DOM
+    2. Web Components
+    3. Custom Elements
+    4. template & slots
+    5. Better Performance / Faster Development
+    6. Compatibility across browser

+Lightning web components is a new programming model for building Lightning Components.
+It uses core conceps of web standards.

+> We can compose aura components from Lightning web components but not other way around.

+> Aura Components & LWC can coexist on same page. for admin & end user they both appear as lightning component

 ## Lightning Components

 Now you can build Lightning components using two programming models: **Lightning Web Components**, and the original model, **Aura Components**.
 Lightning web components are custom HTML elements built using HTML and modern JavaScript.
 Lightning web components and Aura components can coexist and interoperate on a page.
 To admins and end users, they both appear as Lightning components.